AndreaBertozzi/AWE_production_estimation/README.md

 # AWE Production Estimation

-**AWE Production Estimation** is a tool for estimating production output and performance of ground generation, flexible wing **Airborne Wind Energy (AWE)** systems.
-It provides a framework to evaluate and forecast the energy yield of AWE technologies based on configurable parameters and input data.
+**AWE Production Estimation** is a tool for estimating production output and performance of flexible wing, ground generation **Airborne Wind Energy (AWE)** systems.
+It provides a framework to evaluate and forecast the energy yield of the AWES based on experimental data.

 ## Installation